tsavina/model_server/docs/single_model_mode.md

 ```

 When the Docker container has the config file mounted, it can be started - the command is minimalistic, as arguments are read from the config file.

+## Serving Models from Cloud Storage

 Note that models with a cloud storage path require setting specific environmental variables.
+Learn more in [Using cloud storage](using_cloud_storage.md) documentation.

 ```